 Mr. Stroz served on the New York State Courts System E-Discovery Working Group, established to provide ongoing support and expertise to the New York State Judiciary in the area of e-discovery.

-He has also served as co-chair on the Planning Committee for the International Conference on Cyber Security organized with the FBI at Fordham University, and attended by investigators from over 40 countries.
+He has also served as co-chair on the Planning Committee for the International Conference on Cyber Security (ICCS) organized with the FBI at Fordham University, and attended by investigators from over 40 countries.